jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>This is the view with the form where the vault category can be edited or created.</p>
+This is the view with the form where the vault category can be edited or created.

 ```javascript
   .state('tab.dump', {